 How is allowance or chore commissions going to shift in your household now that your teen is making their own money?

-Do you continue giving them the same amount that they were getting before, do you scale back, does the amount they earn need to now go into a college savings fund?
+Do you continue giving them the same amount that they were getting before, do you scale back, or does the amount they earn need to now go into a college savings fund?
 Lots of questions to address here.

 Keep in mind that part of the money you give them may be for them to take care of some of their necessities, such as school clothes, school lunches, or things of that nature.